Potty Training Advice for Owners of Small Breed Dogs

 Small or toy breed dogs are cute, fun, and amazing companions.
-Yes they are small, but small dogs are dogs, just like any other sized dog.
-However despite their many good qualities they often times receive bad reputations.
+However, despite their many good qualities, they oftentimes receive bad reputations.
 Untrained and mismanaged small dogs contribute to this negative stereotype.
-One training issue that many small dog owners seem to have is problems potty training their dogs.
+One training issue that many small dog owners seem to have is problems with potty training their dogs.
 Many of the toy breed dogs seem to be more difficult to housebreak than their larger cousins.

-One theory suggests that this is because since the dogs are small, inside a home seems bigger to them.
+One theory suggests that this is because of their size.
+The inside of a home seems bigger to them.
 Dogs naturally do not like going to the bathroom in their main living area.
-But because a normal sized home seems to be so big to a small dog, they can easily get away from their own wastes even when they do go to the bathroom inside the house.
+But because a normal sized home seems to be so big to a small dog, they can easily get away from their own waste even when they do go to the bathroom inside the house.
 Going to the bathroom in one corner of the room isn't a big deal to them, because they can easily go to the other side of the room and be far enough away from their waste that they are comfortable.
-Another theory is part of the "Small dog syndrome" theory.
-Since toy breed dogs are so small and cute, people often times think of them more as a baby or a human than as a dog, and they are allowed to get away with things that a larger dog would probably never get away with.
+Another theory is part of the "small dog syndrome" theory.
+Since toy breed dogs are so small and cute, people oftentimes think of them more as a baby or a human than as a dog.
+They are allowed to get away with things that a larger dog would probably never get away with.
 Toy breed dogs are just as smart as large breed dogs, and it's important not to have lower expectations of them just because of their smaller size.
-If you wouldn't tolerate a Great Dane pooping all over your rugs, then you shouldn't tolerate it from a chihuahua either.
+If you wouldn't tolerate a great dane pooping all over your rugs, then you shouldn't tolerate it from a Chihuahua either.

 Whatever the reason for it, it does seem to be true that some small breed dogs take longer to be completely housebroken than other types of dogs.
 That doesn't mean, however, that they can't be housebroken at all.
 With patience and perseverance, even the smallest of dogs can be housebroken.
 If your are facing the task of potty training a small breed dog, young or old, here are some tips to keep in mind during the process.